GoogleChrome/web.dev/src/site/content/en/blog/value-of-speed/index.md

 ![image](relative-versus-absolute.jpg)

 {% Aside 'caution' %}
-Rel mCvR is influenced not only by speed, but also by other site characteristics like usability.
-If other big changes were made to the site during the period you want to analyze, it will be difficult to measure the effects of speed improvements on their own.
+Caution: Rel mCvR is influenced not only by speed, but also by other site characteristics like usability.
+If other big changes were made to the site during the period you want to analyze, you won’t be able to measure the effects of speed improvements on their own, but you can show the benefits of all the improvements as a group.

 {% endAside %}

 ## Doing the analysis